 - 2.5 cups shredded Monterrey jack, cheddar or pepperjack cheese, divided

 Preheat oven to 350F

-Add the corn, beans, onions, bell pepper, ½ cup enchilada sauce and ½ cup cheese to meat and mix to combine.
+To the onion/pepper mixture add the browned meat, 1 cup drained corn, 1 cup beans, ½ cup enchilada sauce and ½ cup shredded cheese and mix to combine.

-Place 1/3 cup of filling into a corn tortilla and roll up and place in the baking dish seam-side down.
+To fill enchiladas place ⅓ cup of filling onto each corn tortilla, roll up and place seam-side down in the baking dish.

 Remove from oven and sprinkle remaining cheese on top.
-Then bake for a further 10 minutes until the cheese is melted.
+Then return to oven for an additional 10 minutes until the cheese is melted.